Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 * `AnalyzeFromBuffer`: Analyze an image from an input [BinaryData](https://learn.microsoft.com/dotnet/api/system.binarydata) object.
 The client will upload the image to the service as part of the REST request.
 * `AnalyzeFromUrl`: Analyze an image from a publicly-accessible URL, via the `Uri` object.
 The client will send the image URL to the service.
 The service will download the image.

 The examples below show how to do both.
-The `AnalyzeFromBuffer` examples populate the input `byte[]` object by loading an image from a file on disk.
+The `AnalyzeFromBuffer` examples populate the input [BinaryData](https://learn.microsoft.com/dotnet/api/system.binarydata) object by loading an image from a file on disk.

 ### Supported image formats